machinalis/featureforge/docs/experimentation.rst

             }
         }

-it's equally important to be sure that all experiments were run with a the same version of code, or that the data-sets used for training and testing are always the same, etc.
+it's equally important to be sure that all experiments were run with a the same version of code, or that the data-sets used for training and testing are always the same, etc. If you have more than one evaluation data set it's important to be able to find out which results correspond to each data set.

-Because of that need, we highly recommend to use define a *configuration extender*, like this
+Because of that need, we highly recommend you to define a *configuration extender*, like this

 .. code-block:: python